JackMilman/CS430_Mirror/README.md

 GridKid: The CS430 Semester-long project.
-Currently on Milestone [{1}]
+Currently on Milestone [{1}], finishing up Serialization and Evaluation

 lab2_scoping: A lab exploring the effects of scoping in ruby programs.